chef-boneyard/chef-fundamentals/slides/adding-cookbooks/01_slide.md

 Cookbook dependencies are explicitly defined in metadata.

-Use the “depends” keyword in the metadata.
+Use the "depends" keyword in the metadata.

 # Cookbook Metadata